jihadkhawaja/chat-signalr/README.md

 If your database is setup correctly you should find the database along with your models tables added to it.

 # In Progress
-- Use a database instead of Json serializations ✔️
+- [x] Use a database instead of Json serializations